Written by Chris Russell

 - Tap or Send.

 If you send a message to someone who doesn’t follow you, it’ll appear as a request in their inbox.
-If someone allows your message request, your future messages will go directly to their inbox.
-Since they probably aren’t expecting to hear from a recruiter try looking them up on LinkedIn if you dont want to engage directly on Instagram.
+If someone allows your Instagram recruiting message request, your future messages will go directly to their inbox.
+Since they probably aren’t expecting to hear from a recruiter on Instagram, try looking them up on LinkedIn if you don’t want to engage directly on Instagram itself.

 NOTE: Instagram also lets you send photo and video DMs from your PC.
 Instagram still won’t let you upload posts to your profile from your computer (unless you have a tablet with a rear-mounted camera).
 But now, you at least can send photo and video as direct messages from your desk using the Windows 10 app.

 One other sourcing tip to mention is hashtags.
-Searching for career related hashtags can also help to uncover hidden talent.
+Searching for career related hashtags can also help to uncover hidden talent and recruit on Instagram more effectively.
 Let’s say you were looking for nurses.
 Check out the hashtag #nursinglife to see real world nurses chronicling their work day.